 California Fair Housing Act: An Overview

-In addition to following landlord-tenant laws, property owners must understand the rules and regulations under the Fair Housing Act.
+In addition to following landlord-tenant laws, rental property owners must understand the rules and regulations under the Fair Housing Act.
 The Fair Housing Law aims to protect all individuals from being discriminated against when looking for housing opportunities in the United States.

 History of the Fair Housing Act